DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

 Pedersen (at the time of the interview) was a student and working freelance perhaps explains this feeling of living in one room from where everything necessarily needs to be done, but he was not the only videoblogger describing this to me.
-Adam, a self-employed 28 year old from New York, stated that ‘my bedroom doubles as my office’, and Brittany Shoot, 24 from Boston, explained; ‘my desk is in my room, which sort of doubles as my office at home’.
+Quirk, a self-employed 28 year old from New York, stated that ‘my bedroom doubles as my office’, and Brittany Shoot, 24, from Boston, explained; ‘my desk is in my room, which sort of doubles as my office at home’.
 Jennifer Proctor, a 33 year old professor of arts, told me she, too, works from ‘a converted bedroom’.
 Amongst those videobloggers who self-identified as ‘artistic’, the